Table of Contents

 - Guest Room and Floor Safety

-A well-designed education facility management system built with Standard Operating Procedures includes facility maintenance, reactive maintenance, routine maintenance, preventive maintenance, and predictive maintenance.
+A well-designed education facility management system built with SOPs includes facility maintenance, reactive maintenance, routine maintenance, preventive maintenance, and predictive maintenance.

 School facility maintenance plans need to focus on campus day-to-day operations and on long-range school management priorities.